ni-phy/em_simp_public/README.md

 # em_simp_public
 Electromagnetic and structural optimisation framework

+Aim: Create a topology optimisation framework that creates multiconnected designs (i.e. suitable for 3D printing).
+The designs are fully connected and allow for the formation of internal cavities (unlike other commonly used connectivity frameworks).
+The use of SIMP also ensure the designs can withstand external applied forces.

 Developed as part of the PhD in Electrical Engineering degree

 Publications from this project: